amanagnihotri1/Webscrappy/README.md

 host="your_hostname",
 port="your_portname",
 ```
-1.Run this command to initiate crwaling and to create table
+Run this command to initiate crwaling and to create table

 ```bash
 python main.py
 ```
-2. Run this command to generate CSV file for data present in Table
+Run this command to generate CSV file for data present in Table

 ```bash
 python csv_generator.py